deweya/chart-repo-pr-action/README.md

 * Would like to publish your chart(s) to an upstream chart repository
 * Would _not_ like to move your Helm chart out of your repository

-This action allows you to sync local Helm charts to an upstream chart repository without requiring you to move or copy your Helm charts manually.
+This action allows you to sync Helm charts in a separate repository to an upstream chart repository without requiring you to move or copy your Helm charts manually.
 It copies your charts to a chart repository fork and makes a PR to the chart repository in an automated and idempotent fashion.

 Interested?
 Read on to learn how to use this Action.